 back to home

 The Manohra Cruises fleet of restored antique rice barges are built with elegant teak wood and crafted in the traditional rua krachaeng style, meaning ‘boat with canopy’.
-These deep-hulled hardwood vessels were once the primary mode of transport on the river, particularly during the latter part of Thailand’s Thonburi period in the mid-18th century, when King Taksin encouraged trade with China and neighbouring countries.
+These deep-hulled hardwood vessels were once the primary mode of transport on the river, particularly during the latter part of Thailand’s Thonburi period in the mid-18th century, when King Taksin encouraged trade with China and neighbouring countries

 Today, in place of cargo transport, these barges have transitioned to offer exclusive floating dining journeys.
-Drift into the legacy of a bygone era aboard a river dining cruise that is unlike any other.
+Drift into the legacy of a bygone era aboard a river dining cruise in Bangkok that is unlike any other.